redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 ### 4. Access the GUI

+If SNO is deployed using DCI, the dci-openshift-agent will create 2 users for the API/GUI.
+Please review /home/`<user>`/`<clusterconfigs-path>`/ocp_creds.txt file in the jumphost for details and change the passwords if needed.

+In case SNO is deployed using the standalone mode, please follow the process below to create a local user for the GUI/API.

 * Adding the admin user to the httpassd Identity provider and assign to to the cluster-admin role.

 ```bash